qertoip/guru_watch/README.md

 [Clean Code Episode VII - Architecture, Use Cases, and High Level Design] (http://www.cleancoders.com/codecast/clean-code-episode-7/show) [12$]

-This toy application is an __experiment__ on how to do it right.
-This is a very early stage of development.
+This toy application is an __experiment__ on how to do it inline with Ivar Jacobson and Robert C. Martin recommendations.

 ## According to Uncle Bob